yasirwali1052/runpod-qwen-lora-trainer/README.md

 ## Project Overview

-This project helps you:

-1. **Process screenshots** on powerful RunPod GPUs using Qwen2-VL AI model
+1. **Process screenshots** on powerful RunPod GPUs using Qwen-VL AI model
 2. **Extract UI elements** with bounding boxes and descriptions automatically
 3. **Review and approve** results manually on your computer
 4. **Fine-tune the model** with approved data to improve accuracy over time

-**No coding knowledge required** - just follow the steps below.

 ---